Hall of Fame

 Michellie Jones AM

-With over 175 career victories at all distances, she dominated the sport for over 20 years.
-Michellie competed in the 2000 Summer Olympics winning a silver medal for Australia.
+Michellie Jones competed in the 2000 Summer Olympics winning a silver medal for Australia.

-Shortly after in 2004 she became an Ironman Champion in Florida and then went on to become the first Australian woman to win an Ironman World Championships in 2006.
+She won back-to-back ITU World Championships in 1992 and 1993, and went on to become the first Australian woman to win an IRONMAN World Championship in 2006.

 2009